JedStephens/bootstrap-blogdown/README.md

 * Crafted for blogdown.
 (Includes adjustments to make R code easier to read).
 * Powered by bootstrap 4 CSS framework.
-* Works without javascript
+* RStudio style code formatting
+* MathJax Support.
-* Site Search - powered by DuckDuckGo
+* Optional: Site Search - powered by DuckDuckGo
 * Option to enable / disable disqus, analytics from config (disabled by default for privacy reasons)

 ## Contribute